nuwuxian/rl_attack/README.md

 This codebase uses Python 3.6.

 For Mujoco-Game, you need to install MuJoCo (version 1.3.1) first.
-After that install all other dependencies by running `pip install -r requirements.txt`.
+After that install all other dependencies by running `pip install -r MuJoCo/requirements.txt`.

 For Pong-Game, you need to install install openai/roboschool first.
-After that install all other dependencies by running `pip install -r requirements.txt`.
+After that install all other dependencies by running `pip install -r Pong/requirements.txt`.

 ## Adversarial Trainining and Retraining in MuJoco-Game